psu13/mutable-states/content/Ode to the Sony MDR-V6 (7506) Headphones Analogs.md

 I have always had a standard answer for the question "which headphones should  I be using?"
 The answer has two parts:

 1. If you are on a plane, use the Bose QC15 noise cancelling headphones.
-These sounds like crap, but at least you can hear the music on the plane.
+These sound like crap, but at least you can hear the music on the plane.
 There is no other reason to buy these.
 So that's all I will say about them.
 They are *just* good enough to use on trips.

 2. If you are not on a plane, use the <a href="http://www.amazon.com/Sony-MDRV6-Studio-Monitor-Headphones/dp/B00001WRSJ">Sony MDR-V6</a> headphones, or their twins the <a href="http://www.amazon.com/gp/product/B000AJIF4E/">Sony MDR-7506</a> headphones.
 Get the V6 if you want red trim.
 Get the 7506 if you want blue.